 If everything but the Bose QC 35 headphones connect, you’ll want to follow this guide to correct the situation.

-Bose QC 35 Headphones Won’t Connect After iOS 13 [Solved]
+Bose QC 35 Headphones Won’t Connect to iPhone [Solved]

-You can connect your Bose QC 35 headphones to your iPhones on iOS 13 by turning the devices off for 30 seconds.
+You can connect your Bose QC 35 headphones to your iPhone on iOS 13 or later by turning the devices off for 30 seconds.
 During this time, plug the headset into its USB power supply connected to a wall outlet.
 Wait for five seconds, unplug the USB cord, and wait one minute before joining again.